enzoschitini/Data-Science-Portfolio/README.md

 Os projetos que desenvolvi dizem respeito a análises descritivas, diagnósticas, preditivas e até prescritivas

 #### **Machine learning**
-Enquanto os modelos de machine learning lidam com conceitos como classificação, Regressão e Clusterização
+Enquanto os modelos de machine learning lidam com conceitos como Classificação, Regressão e Clusterização

 #### **Minha relação com os dados:**
 Streamlit lets you turn data scripts into shareable web apps in minutes, not weeks.
 It’s all Python, open-source, and free!
 And once you’ve created an app you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.